Unturned3/Microdot/wiki/3_miniSystem/3_miniKernel.md

 concepts involved.
 It might have some Gentoo-specific terminologies that we won't use here.

-> Change directory into the unpacked linux-4.18.5 folder
+> Unpack & change directory into the linux-4.18.5 directory

 ```bash
 # clean up the source directory